mathesar-foundation/mathesar-wiki/community.md

 |-|-|-|
 | GitHub Updates | [`#github:matrix.mathesar.org`](https://matrix.to/#/#github:matrix.mathesar.org) | Automated notifications of new GitHub activity. |

 ## GitHub Discussions

 We use [GitHub Discussions](https://github.com/centerofci/mathesar/discussions) for asynchronous conversations.
 Please introduce yourself in our [introductions](https://github.com/centerofci/mathesar/discussions/1) thread and don't hesitate to participate in or start a discussion.

+# Events

+The Mathesar team sometimes attends events.
+Please see [Events](/en/community/events) for more information.

 # Future Plans
 Some ideas we're considering in the future to grow the community: